bowman-lab/ae-pocketminer/README.md

     --output-pdb results/aepocketminer/your_protein-attn_Bfactor.pdb
 ```

 You can also use PocketMiner instead of AE-PocketMiner in these scripts to generate predictions.
-The only difference is that PocketMiner predicts per-residue cryptic pocket probabilities only, with no allosteric predictions (i.e., no `attention_weights.npy` is generated).
+The key **practical difference** is that PocketMiner predicts per-residue cryptic pocket probabilities only, with no allosteric predictions (i.e., no `attention_weights.npy` is generated).

 ---